- Pandemic survey and returning to classes

 Health and safety in schools

-Students will not be able to attend school if they have symptoms.
-Parents and caregivers must monitor students for symptoms and keep their child at home if a student has symptoms.
+Students and staff must stay home when they are sick or showing symptoms.
+Parents and caregivers must monitor students for symptoms and keep their child at home if they are sick or showing symptoms.

 If a child needs to stay home for health reasons, they will have access to digital and self-directed learning options to learn away from school.